 The number of pointings to cover 2π steradians of sky in a Nyquist sampled way (on a square grid) is approximately 64800/FoV.
 After the weighted combination of the different pointings, the effective sensitivity will be better by a factor 1.5.
 Hence, one can choose to sample at slightly less than Nyquist to increase surveying speed.

-Table 1 and Figure 1 summarize the FWHM, the FoV, for the different layouts of LOFAR stations .
+Table 1 and Figure 1 summarize the FWHM and the FoV, for the different layouts of LOFAR stations .

-Table 1 Primary beams (FWHM) and Field of View for the three configurations of LOFAR stations.
+Table 1 Primary beams (FWHM) and Field of View for the different configurations of LOFAR stations.

-Figure 1 Primary beams (FWHM) as a function of frequency for the different station configurations.
-The curves are labeled by the type of LOFAR antenna field, whether LBA or HBA, as well as by either core, remote or international.
+Figure 1: Full-width half-maximum (FWHM) of a LOFAR Station beam as a function of frequency for the different station configurations.
+The curves are labeled by the type of LOFAR antenna field, whether LBA or HBA, as well as by either core, remote, or international.
 The effective size of each field is also indicated in meters.

 The angular resolution of the LOFAR array, calculated as the full width half maximum (FWHM) of the synthesized beam in radians, is given by